AlibabaCloudDocs/oss/intl.en-US/Console User Guide/Manage buckets/Redundancy for fault tolerance/Configure CRR.md

 # Configure CRR

-Cross-region replication \(CRR\) allows you to perform automatic and asynchronous \(near real-time\) replication on objects across buckets in different regions.
-If you enable CRR, operations such as the creation, overwriting, and deletion of objects can be synchronized from the source bucket to the destination bucket to implement geo-disaster recovery or data replication.
+Cross-region replication \(CRR\) provides automatic and asynchronous \(near real-time\) replication of objects across buckets in different OSS regions.
+Operations such as the creation, overwriting, and deletion of objects can be synchronized from a source bucket to a destination bucket.

 When you use CRR, take note of the following items:

 -   Billing
     -   OSS charges you for the traffic generated when you use CRR to replicate objects.
 For more information about the billing methods, see [Traffic fees](/intl.en-US/Pricing/Billing items and methods/Traffic fees.md).
     -   Each time an object is synchronized, OSS counts the number of requests and charges fees for the requests.
 For more information about the billing methods, see [API operation calling fees](/intl.en-US/Pricing/Billing items and methods/API operation calling fees.md).
-    -   If you enable transfer acceleration, you are charged for transfer acceleration.
-For more information about the billing methods, see [Transfer acceleration fees](/intl.en-US/Pricing/Billing items and methods/Transfer acceleration fees.md).
 -   Usage notes
-    -   The source bucket and the destination bucket must be in different regions
-    -   The source bucket and destination bucket specified in a CRR rule cannot synchronize data with other buckets.
-For example, if you configure a CRR rule to synchronize data from Bucket A to Bucket B, both Bucket A and Bucket B cannot synchronize data with Bucket C.
+    -   You can configure CRR rules to synchronize data from a source bucket to multiple destination buckets.
+You can configure up to 100 CRR rules for a bucket.
+A bucket can be configured as the source bucket or destination bucket.
+If your business requires more than 100 CRR rules for a bucket, contact the [technical support](https://workorder-intl.console.aliyun.com/#/ticket/createIndex).
     -   The source bucket and destination bucket must be both versioned or unversioned.
 The versioning state of the source bucket and destination bucket cannot be changed when data is being synchronized between the two buckets.

 For more information about CRR, see [Cross-region replication](/intl.en-US/Developer Guide/Data security/Disaster recovery/Cross-region replication.md).